jamalsoueidan/jamalsoueidan/README.md

 ### Hi there 👋

-Frontend consulting is what I do!
-React or Angular, and this is my profile.
+Fullstack consulting is what I do! and this is my profile.

 There are numerous showcase/example available in my [repository](https://github.com/jamalsoueidan?tab=repositories).